jajan20/frontend-applications/README.md

 }
 ```

-### Components

 ### ES6
 - Arrowfunctions
 - Classes

 ### className, htmlFor
-In html you use attribrutes like class and for but since these are reserved inside javascript you need to use different
+In html you use attribrutes like class and for but since these are reserved inside javascript you need to use different names like className for class and htmlFor instead of for.

 ### Terminal
 A lot of guides online start with the complete react libary and tools. create-react-app [name of project] will create a folder with everything you need to start building.
 This can be a bit overwhelming but you can always use the script tag with react libary directly inside your html.